 Do you promise yourself you won’t yell at your kids anymore but then just do it again the next day?
 I’ve been there!

-1. One of the reasons I yell is because I’m too stressed out.
+1. One of the reasons we yell is because we are stressed out over our own lives.

 I have high expectations of my children.
 Likely this stems from the fact that I have high expectations of myself.
 My stress level increases little by little when things are not going as smoothly as I’d like them to until it gets to a point where it’s hard for me to handle.
 Because I don’t always have an effective way of dealing with the stress, it manifests itself in yelling, as if somehow that that is the way I am going to get control of the situation and reduce my stress level.

 Of course the sensible part of me knows that yelling is not going to bring down my stress level permanently.